WING-NUS/scisumm-corpus/README.md

 Task Description and dataset can be found at: <a href="https://github.com/guyfe/LongSumm">LongSumm Github Repo</a>

+## README for 1st Lay Summarization Task (LaySumm 2020)

+Task Description and a *sample* dataset can be found at: <a href="https://github.com/WING-NUS/scisumm-corpus/blob/master/README_Laysumm.md">LaySumm Github Repo</a>

+## README for The 6th Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2020)

+February 15, 2020

 **NEW Changes for CL-SciSumm 2020**

 <To be Announced -- Stay Tuned>